-National or international in scope, drug-case clients seeking one of the very best drug barristers in the UK, beat a path to Howard Godfrey QC’s door for his depth of expertise and breadth of experience in this often quite technical area.
+National or international in scope, drug-case clients seeking one of the very best drug barristers in the UK, beat a path to Howard Godfrey KC [QC] for his depth of expertise and breadth of experience in this often quite technical area.

-In both scenarios, Howard’s skill as a master strategist and tactician, is key to his remarkable successes, and his in depth pressing of the prosecution for disclosure of information has resulted in cases being stopped in their tracks (stayed as an abuse of the process of the court).
-The key point here is that the eventual disclosure of material embarrassed the prosecution and revealed unlawful behaviour on the part of the police or customs officers.
+In both scenarios, Howard’s skill as a master strategist and tactician, is key to his remarkable success, and his in-depth pressing of the prosecution for disclosure of information has resulted in cases being stopped in their tracks (stayed as an abuse of the process of the court).
+The key point here is that the eventual disclosure of material has embarrassed the prosecution and revealed unlawful behaviour on the part of police or customs officers.

 A converted trawler was used for drug running from North Africa to the UK, crewed mainly by retired SAS and SBS soldiers.
 The ship was arrested by a British Navy destroyer in the Atlantic, at the request of British Customs.
 We mounted a successful International Law argument that the arrest was unlawful and the judge dismissed the case as an abuse of the process of the court.
 The defendant was discharged.

 Hidden Drugs Consignment – Acquitted by the Jury[ G ]